MSL - Military Science Leadership

 Repeatable up to 8 credits.

-(F) Leadership studies.
+(F) Focus on leadership and ethics.
 An understanding of how to build teams, influence, communicate, decision making, creative problem solving, planning and organizing.
 Laboratory component is required which includes physical fitness training, and other outdoor skills.

 MSL 204 Basic Camp: 3 Credits (3 Lec, 3 Lab)